stevejay/middleengine-website/src/posts/2020-04-25-rebasing-with-git-rebase-onto.md

 Note that there are other ways to achieve the same result.
 For example, I could perform an interactive rebase of _branch-b_ in which I remove the lines for outdated commits B and C.

+## Conclusion

-Having learned the rebase --onto technique, I now feel more in control of Git.
+Having learned the `git rebase --onto` technique, I now feel more in control of Git.
 I have the power to move ranges of commits around at will, without the very confusing merge conflicts that I would have had in the past.

+---

+## Changelog

+- 2020-04-25 Initial version
+- 2020-06-27 Minor formatting changes